Skip to main content

 CommandDescription

-stk create starterCreate a Stack's Starter with the STK CLI.
+stk create starterCreates a Starter in a Stack with the STK CLI.

-stk list starterLists all Starters within a Workspace.
+stk list starterLists all Starters in a Workspace.

 stk create starter

-The stk create starter command creates a basic Starter structure.
-See how to create Starter in STK CLI.
+The stk create starter command creates the basic structure of a Starter.
+For more details about the Starter structure, see how to create a Starter in the STK CLI.

-The -o, --target option allows you to define a different folder name to create the Starter content.
-If the folder does not exist, it will be created.
+The -o or --target option lets you define a different folder name to create the Starter content.
+If the folder does not exist, it will be created automatically.

-If you do not use the -o or --target option, the Starter content folder name will be the same as the one you gave when creating your Starter.
+If you do not use -o or --target, the Starter content folder name will be the same name you provided for the Starter.

 Usage